ShopBotTools/G-Code-To-Geometry/README.md

 # Handibot-GCode-To-Geometry
 Parse GCode into geometrical lines and curves.

+This program is a part of the Shopbot Tools new system but it can be used independently.

-This is a work in progress but it should be functionnal.
+This is a work in progress but it should be functional.
 Maybe the variables will be renamed so be careful if you update for a new version.

-##List of supported commands:
+## List of supported commands:
 * G0
 * G1
 * G2